vskarleas/ROB4-S7-Systems_Informatics/TP1/exercise2/README.md

     frame #4: 0x000000019a22c274 dyld`start + 2840
 ```

 We already know that program violates the access to the memory but what else we can see.
-Well, the error occurs inside the `scanf` function, which is often related to incorrect use of pointers, uninitialized variables, or improper format specifiers.
+Well, the error occurs inside the `scanf` function, which is often related to incorrect use of pointers (we identify the same problem that we found at), uninitialized variables, or improper format specifiers.
 The crash originates in a function called `somme_n` from the `exemple` executable, where `scanf` is being called.

 This error, escalates up to the `main function` because `somme_n` leads to main function, that is correct if get a look to the code.